rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

 ### Helm Chart Installation from CLI

-:::tip

-Official upstream docs can be found [here](https://github.com/kubernetes/cloud-provider-aws/tree/master/charts/aws-cloud-controller-manager).
+Official upstream docs for [helm chart installation](https://github.com/kubernetes/cloud-provider-aws/tree/master/charts/aws-cloud-controller-manager) can be found on Github.

 1. Add the helm repository: